ogozcelik/MiDe22/dataset/README.md

 `events.tsv`: Contains 40 misinformation events for the corresponding language, together with some attributes, such as, fact-checking source link, keywords used while tweet crawling, end date and start date of the event, etc.

 `tweets.tsv`: Contains all tweets having misinformation label for each language.
-Header of the file includes Topic, Event, Label, and Tweet ID.
+Header of the file includes topic, event_id, label, tweet_id, and text.
+Please use the tweet texts and tweet IDs of this file to map texts for each fold in `folds` folder.

 `folds`: This directory includes 5-folds train and test files used when presenting baseline experiments.
 For example, one can use `tr_train_0.tsv` for training the model and `tr_test_0.tsv` for testing the model.